-Indian low carb diet calls for giving up on consumption of simple carbs and include more of complex carbs through whole grains like brown rice, oats, whole wheat, barley, whole wheat pasta and whole wheat breads.
+Indian low carb diet calls for giving up on the consumption of simple carbs and include more of complex carbs through whole grains like brown rice, oats, whole wheat, barley, whole wheat pasta, and whole wheat bread.
 These whole grains are complex carbs containing plenty of fiber.
 Intake of these foods will facilitate the weight loss process.

 Increase Protein Intake: